prappleizer/Astro98sp17/README.md

 Check you have the latest version by typing ```git --version```.
 It should be 2.5.0 or higher.
 You may remove the ```install_anaconda.sh``` script now if you’d like since it’s quite large.

+To continue to the next part (setting up the assignments directory), click here: http://github.com/prappleizer/Astro98sp17/blob/master/Working_on_Assignments.md

 ## Windows